 Last week, we reported that Masaaki Ueki Shihan might had become the the first 10th Dan holder in the history of the JKA.
-We came to this conclusion because the JKA website indicated the award.
+We came to this conclusion because the website of the JKA indicated the award.
 However, no public announcement was made.

 Right after our report speculations occurred.
 Some supposed that it was high time for Shihan Masaaki to receive the award because Hirokazu Kanazawa and Teruyuki Okazaki already had been awarded 10th Dan.
 They are the same generation like Ueki Masaaki.
 Thus, the award was only consequential.